 We must work together and trust each other to mitigate health risks through our personal choices and vigilance in adhering to health standards.
 We ask our families and staff to ensure the following practices to keep our community safe:

-- Stay home if you have symptoms of illness.
+- Stay home if you have symptoms of any illness.
 All community members are expected to adhere to all federal, state, and local travel quarantine orders, advisories, and best practices.

 - All community members must report potential exposure or positive COVID-19 test results immediately to Stone Ridge.